Cheannel/CODSOFT/Project_Titanic_Survival_Prediction/README.md

 2. Survived: This column represents whether the passenger survived or not.
 0 means non-survivor, and 1 means survivor.
 There is no missing value.

-3. PClass: Also referred to as Passenger Class.
+3. Pclass: Also referred to as Passenger Class.
 There are 3 unique values in this column; it contains information about the class of the ticket purchased by the passenger.
 1st class, 2nd class, and 3rd class.

-4. Name: Names of the passenger and their title.
+4. Name: Names of the passengers and their titles

 5. Sex: This column contains information on the gender of the passengers, male or female.